partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 DLC: Well, this is the end.
 Don't worry, I'm sure we'll meet again some day.

 DLC: Well then!
 Bye-bye, Momo-chan!

+# OMAKE Menu

+[Continue your saved game to get access to these goodies!]

+DLC: I'm happy we could meet again, Momo-chan!
+It's been a while.

+DLC: Actually, I have a sweet present for you!

+DLC: Use the D pad up and down, and the A button to choose.
+When you're ready to quit, use the B button.

+- Make stickers from your memories
+- Make a sticker with Barley
+- Replay from your favorite scenes

+## Memory Stickers

+DLC: Here, you can make stickers out of Momo-chan's memories.

+DLC: Choose a picture you want to make into a sticker using the D-pad up and down, and press the A button.
+Left and right will jump ahead, and use the B button when you're ready to quit.

+[Pressing A here will print out the selected cutscene image on a standard single-size sticker.
+Some are marked with an asterisk `*`.
+After you print these, DLC will tell you that there's an extra story attached to the image, and give you the option to print the story too.
+These will just be white Japanese text on a black sticker, in case you're curious, they're probably not worth a precious sticker, but up to you!]

+## Sticker with Barley

+DLC: Here, you can make a sticker with Barley in your favorite pose.
+Use L and R to change Barley, the A button to make a seal, and the B button when you're ready to quit.

+DLC: Is this pose good?

+Yes / No

+[Oddly, DLC wants you to press buttons while he's speaking the the first bit of dialog ("here, you can...").
+His dialog box won't go away while you use these controls: L and R actually change backgrounds not poses, and Barley will cycle through some animations on his own.
+Press A when he's got the pose you want to print, and B to quit.
+If you advance to the next bit of dialog where he says "Is this pose good?", A will print and B will go back to the first line of dialog.]

+## Replay

+DLC: Here, you can replay Momo's adventure from your favorite scene.
+Use the D-pad to choose, and press the A button.
+Use the B button when you want to quit.

+👉 Chapter 1 - 12

+DLC: Starting from chapter X, all right?

+👉 Yes / No

+DLC: Here you go, starting from chapter X!